-Note: he was a non-executive
+Note: he was a non-executive chairman of

-off as a naturalist, then science editor for the Economist, then its Washington
+naturalist, then science editor for the Economist, then its Washington

 correspondent; is nephew of Thatcher’s cabinet member Nicholas Ridley, and owns

-Blagdon Hall… Also set up Centre for Life (life
+Blagdon Hall… Also set up Centre for Life (life sciences

 Review of ‘The Evolution of Everything’ in New Statesman 20-26 Nov 2015.